bc-kim/bc-kim.github.io/index.md

 ---
 **About me**
 ---

 **Hello!
 Thanks for visiting my website.
 From March 2026, I will update publications and research pages in my new lab website: [https://bear-research-lab.github.io/](https://bear-research-lab.github.io/).
 Please visit the new website for the latest updates.
 Below is my old profile.
 **

 ---
-Hello!
 I am an incoming professor in the [Global Biomedical Engineering Department][SKKU_GBME] at Sungkyunkwan University (SKKU) starting in March 2026.

 Since January 2023, I have been a Postdoctoral Researcher at the [MIT CSAIL][Lab_MIT_Link] working with Professor Daniela Rus.
 My work at CSAIL is centered on the development of tendon-driven soft robots utilizing computational co-design framework.
 Before MIT, I was a Postdoctoral Researcher at the [Soft Robotic Research Center (SRRC)][Lab_link] in Seoul National University (SNU), working with Professor Kyu-jin Cho (Department of Mechanical engineering, SNU).